VCSFA-MARS/ThinSat-Program/Test Style Guide.md

 ```

 > **Pro-tip:** The description/alt-text is rendered in place of the image if the image link is broken or if the user has images disabled on their browser.

+# Code Style Guide

+include header
+///////////////////////////
+// This program runs rainbow snakes
+// Uses OD01, CW01, IP01 xChips
+// Written by E. Bujold
+//////////////////////////

+#include <xCore.h>  //This library makes the processor usable
+#include <xSL01.h>  //This library makes the light sensor usable
+#include <xOD01.h>  //This library makes the OLED screen usable

+Comment as many lines as isn't redundant *within* the file.
+Use previous codes for examples.